-Drag the image element to a page.
-Then click on the element to open the dialog box.
+From the Build tab, drag the image element to a page.
+Then click on the element to open the image selection dialog box.

-- Spacing: Makes minor adjustments to the amount of white space around the picture.
+- Spacing: Click on this to adjust the amount of white space around the picture.

 You can also add an image directly to a text element and have the text wrap around the image.
 To do this, drag an image element into an existing text element.

 Then upload an image as described above.
 You'll likely want to adjust the size of larger images using the blue drag control in the corner of the image.
 You can access the same settings that are available for a standalone image element, like caption and spacing, and switch the alignment from left to right.